 Coldharbour Mill in Devon. © Historic England.

-Still a working mill using much of the original machinery, not only can you go and relive the sights and sounds of the Industrial Revolution, but also see craftspeople making traditional textiles.
-They even offer workshops where you can learn those weaving methods that have been used for centuries from the experts.
+Coldharbour is still a working mill using much of the original machinery.
+You can relive the sights and sounds of the Industrial Revolution and see craftspeople making traditional textiles.

 The Museum of Making, originally Lombe Mill. © David Hallam-Jones.

-Lombe Mill was not only the first successful silk throwing mill in England but is also believed to be the first fully mechanised factory in the world.
-Built by John Lombe after returning from Italy with the necessary knowledge and a group of Italian workers, he industrialised the production of silk and provided a serious threat to Italian silk trade, which had previously been the biggest producer in Western Europe.
-The production of silk eventually spread throughout the surrounding areas, particularly Stockport and Macclesfield.
+Built by John Lombe after returning from Italy with the necessary knowledge and a group of Italian workers, he industrialised the production of silk.
+He posed a severe threat to the Italian silk trade, previously the biggest producer in Western Europe.

-5. The Piece Hall, Halifax
+5. The Piece Hall, Halifax, West Yorkshire

 The Piece Hall, Halifax. © Historic England.